Let's Get Spooky: The 2020 Edition

-We stepped it up a little this year and did a top 30 (there were some very good ones out in the past year) so pass the candy corn, queue up the Netflix and check out our latest list of our favorite (warning: favorite does not necessarily mean best) Halloween go-tos!
+We have a pretty long list going now so pass the candy corn, queue up the Netflix and check out our latest list of our favorite (warning: favorite does not necessarily mean best) Halloween go-tos!

 (We didn't want to limit ourselves to only streaming options, but if there's an asterisk then you can watch on Netflix, Amazon, etc.)